ACCESS-NRI/access-om3-configs/documentation/docs/pages/IceShelves.md

 In this config, time is dominated by IO and MPI communications, so the effect of compiler flags can be quite limited.
 Below discusses some the effects of some of the flags investigated with the `ifx` compiler.
-Note that the **improvements reported are based on total time of a 5-day run, and doesn't dilineate time spent in IO/MPI/compute/etc.**
+Note that the **improvements reported are based on total time of a 5-day run, and doesn't dilineate time spent in IO/MPI/compute/etc. **Note that changing compiler flags can result in bitwise differing results.**

 | Flag(s) | purpose | performance change |
 | --- | --- | --- |